adamtorres/importing-tutorial/readme.md

 # Running a module

-Not sure how this is related to importing but I added it to the list earlier so here we go.
+Not sure how this is related to importing but I added it to the table of contents earlier so here we go.

 There is a command line option on Python which allows running a module directly.
 Some of the builtin modules include such for whatever reasons.
 One that I've used numerous times is in `http.server`.
 This will start a simple HTTP server in the current folder.
 This server doesn't do much other than serving up the files in the folder.
-It can do some cgi (running scripts/executables) but I've not had it do so.
+It can do some cgi (running scripts/executables) but I've not had it do so and definitely would not trust it for anything public-facing.

 ```shell script
 $ python -m http.server
 ```

 Starting this in the folder with the example files will allow anyone on the network to see the files.
 The generated web page will be a very basic file listing allowing the user to click on the files to see their content.
 I've mainly used this to test some simple static pages - mostly css/javascript debugging.
-There are further options to limit the address and port used and for specifying the hosted directory.
+There are further options to specify the address, port used, and the hosted directory.

 # Building your own runnable module